kami-blue/website/docs/contributing.md

 ***

+### Scripts folder

+You might've noticed that there is a scripts folder.
+This is a collection scripts I made to make the build process more streamlined on *my* machine.
+These are unfortunately hardcoded and won't work without you using the same structure as me.

+***

+#### `build.sh`

+This runs `./gradlew build rmOld copy` in a clean folder, in order to prevent gradle cache related issues when deploying.
+It achieves this by copying the bare required files (gradle files and `src/`) into a new folder in the same parent dir as the run dir, for example if you have `~/projects/kamiblue`, it will create `~/projects/kblue-beta`, and it deletes the folder after.

+Usage
+  - Run `./scripts/build.sh`

+Requirements
+  - Your project folder is named `kamiblue`, for example `~/projects/kamiblue`.
+  - You're using the default `~/.minecraft` directory, with `mods/1.12.2` existing (run `./gradlew mkdir` beforehand).
+  - Your project folder is 2 levels in your home directory, for example `~/Downloads/kamiblue`.

+#### `ver.sh` and `fullVer.sh`

+This uses `sed` in order to change the version string to the version, date and build number.

+These changes it to `v1.9.9-12-31-01` and `v2.0.0`, respectively, for example.

+Usage
+  - `./scripts/ver.sh v1.9.9 01`
+  - `./scripts/fullVer.sh v2.0.0`

+Requirements
+  - Your project dir has the git repo setup and you can commit locally
+  - Your project structure for the main class and `mcmod.info` is the same as the upstream repo.

+***

 ### Building

 ***

 #### Linux

 You can build by running these commands (without the <>) in a terminal.
 ```
 git clone https://github.com/S-B99/kamiblue/